SamEdgemon/Baseball/index.md

 <link rel="stylesheet" href="/assets/css/custom.css">

+# The Sports Analytics Series

+Exploring sports data, performance, and insights

-# Baseball Analytics 101 with SAS
+## Baseball Analytics 101 with SAS

 In this series, you’ll step into the shoes of a data scientist — exploring baseball history, learning SAS and SQL, and turning raw data into insights.